 To capitalize on their fascination, I whipped up an addition matching game for my brand new first graders.
 They needed the extra practice, and I knew this would do the trick!

-To get this math match up ready, all I did was print out the activity onto cardstock.
+To get this addition match up ready, all I did was print out the activity onto cardstock.

-To play, I called over a few students to my small group table and told them that they would be the first kids to try out our new matching activity.
+To play, I called over a few students to my small group table.
+I told them that they would be the first kids to try out our new matching activity.

 Before starting, I asked my first grade friends if they could tell me some strategies to help them solve addition problems.